 Visitors from New Zealand, Australia, Canada, UK, US and most of Europe are NOT required to apply for a visa to enter Tonga.
 A 31 day vistor’s visa will be issued upon arrival, free of charge and this can be extended for up to six months.

 Read more about Visa Requirements here.

 There’s no public transport on ‘Eua, so you’ll need to walk, hire a bike or use a local taxi service to get from your accommodation to any of the climbing locations.
-The Kaka Maka Group have typically stayed at Ovava Tree Lodge and used their transport service for T$10 each per day.
+The Kaka Maka Group have typically stayed at Ovava Tree Lodge and used their transport service for T$10 each per ride.

 Hopefully someone starts hiring motorbikes soon.